Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Introduction

 This work considers solving the empirical version of MOL defined on the training dataset as $S=\{z_1, \ldots, z_n\}$.
 The performance of a model $x \in \mathbb{R}^d$ on a datum $z$ for the $m$-th objective is denoted as $f_{z,m}:\mathbb{R}^d\mapsto\mathbb{R}$, and its performance on the entire training dataset $S$ is measured by the $m$-th empirical objective $f_{S, m}(x)$ for $m \in [M]$.
 MOL optimizes the vector-valued objective, given by

 One natural method for solving \eqref{eq.opt1} is to optimize the (weighted) average of the multiple objectives, also known as {\em static or unitary weighting}~\citep{kurin2022defense,xin2022current}.
-However, this method may face challenges due to \emph{potential conflicts} among multiple objectives during the optimization process; e.g., conflicting gradient directions $\langle \nabla f_{S,m}(x), \nabla f_{S,m'}(x)\rangle<0$.
+However, this method may face challenges due to \emph{potential conflicts} among multiple objectives during the optimization process; e.g., conflicting gradient directions $\langle \nabla f_{S,m}(x), \nabla f_{S,m'}(x)\rangle<0$, if choosing the gradient-based optimizer.
 A popular alternative is thus to {\em dynamically weight} gradients from different objectives to avoid conflicts and obtain a direction $d(x)$ that optimizes all objective functions jointly that we call a \emph{conflict-avoidant} (CA) direction.
-Algorithms in this category include the multi-gradient descent algorithm (MGDA)~\citep{Desideri2012mgda}, its stochastic variants~\citep{liu2021stochastic,sener2018multi,fernando2022mitigating} and other variants \citep{chen2018gradnorm, lin2019pareto, mahapatra2021exact, navon2020learning}.
+Algorithms in this category include the multi-gradient descent algorithm (MGDA)~\citep{Desideri2012mgda}, its stochastic variants~\citep{liu2021stochastic,fernando2022mitigating,zhou2022_SMOO}.
 While the idea of finding CA direction in dynamic weighting-based approaches is very appealing, recent empirical studies reveal that dynamic weighting methods may not outperform static weighting in some MOL benchmarks~\citep{kurin2022defense,xin2022current}, especially when it involves stochastic updates and deep models.
-Unfortunately, the reason behind this empirical performance degradation is not fully understood and remains an open question.
+Specifically, observed by~\citep{kurin2022defense}, the vanilla stochastic MGDA can be under-optimized, leading to larger optimization error than static weighting.
+The reason behind this optimization performance degradation has been studied in~\citep{zhou2022_SMOO,fernando2022mitigating}, which suggest the vanilla stochastic MGDA has biased update, and propose momentum-based methods to address this issue.
+Nevertheless, in~\citep{xin2022current}, it has been demonstrated that the training errors of MGDA and static weighting are similar, while their main difference lies in the \emph{generalization performance}.
+Unfortunately, the reason behind this testing performance degradation is not fully understood and remains an open question.